Ein Qiniya

-Ein Qiniya or 'Ayn Kiniya (عين قينيا) is a Palestinian village in the northern West Bank, located 7 km northwest of Ramallah and is a part of the Ramallah and al-Bireh Governorate.
+Ein Qiniya or 'Ayn Kiniya (عين قينيا) is a Palestinian village in the northern West Bank, located 7 km northwest of Ramallah and part of the Ramallah and al-Bireh Governorate of the State of Palestine.
 Ein Qiniya has existed since the Roman-era of rule in Palestine.
 The village is very small with no public structures or institutions and is governed by a local development committee.
 Ein Qiniya is regionally notable for being a spring and autumn time picnic resort.

 There is an annual walk on March 4 from Ramallah to Ein Qiniyya in celebration of the spring.